 Greater Sydney Parklands is working with the NSW Office of Sport (OoS) on a Masterplan to create a premier destination for motorsports, entertainment, education and events at Eastern Creek in Sydney’s biggest backyard!

-Western Sydney Parklands Trust is finalising plans for the Walk which travels, between the Wylde Mountain Bike Trail and Middleton Grange, providing a new nature-based walking experience across 12 kilometres.
-Read more about this project.
+Western Sydney Parklands Trust is finalising plans for the iconic walk (Walk) which travels, between the Wylde Mountain Bike Trail in Cecil Hills and Middleton Grange, through Darug Country and the beautiful bushland of the Cumberland Plain.

 Western Sydney Parklands is working closely with the TfNSW M12 Motorway Project team and the Sydney International Shooting Centre on relocating the Wylde Mountain Bike Trail (MTB) which is moving with the introduction of the new motorway.